Ohio State Buckeyes football: Media

-The Buckeyes are covered on the radio by the Ohio State Sports Network, operated by Learfield IMG College.
+The Buckeyes are covered on the radio by Ohio State Sports Network, operated by Learfield IMG College.
 WBNS/Columbus (1460 AM) and sister station WBNS-FM/Columbus (97.1 FM) serve as flagship stations, with more than 60 affiliates in Ohio, and two additional affiliates in West Virginia.
 Paul Keels is the play-by-play announcer, while former Buckeye left guard Jim Lachey serves as color analyst.
-They are joined by sideline reporter Matt Andrews and Skip Mosic, host of the network pregame and halftime shows.
+They are joined by sideline reporter Tyler Danberg and Skip Mosic, host of the network pregame and halftime shows.

 WBNS-TV (channel 10) in Columbus is the long-standing "official TV home" of the Buckeyes, airing the official coach's show Game Time with Ryan Day (simulcast statewide on Bally Sports Ohio).